NiklasRosenstein/python-builddsl/README.md

 ## Syntax & Semantics

-The Kahmi DSL is not a strict superset of the Python language, instead it wraps Python code and swaps between DSL parsing and Python code parsing.
+The craftr DSL is not a strict superset of the Python language, instead it wraps Python code and swaps between DSL parsing and Python code parsing.

-### Kahmi DSL Syntax
+### craftr DSL Syntax

 1. **Define a local variable with the `let` Keyword**